wprender/cloudbreak-docs/docs/aws.md

 ![](/images/shell-started.png)
 <sub>*Full size [here](/images/shell-started.png).*</sub>

->**IMPORTANT You have to copy all your files into the `cbd` working directory, what you would like to use in shell .** For example if your
-`cbd` working directory is `~/cloudbreak-deployment` then copy your **blueprint JSON, public ssh key file...etc.** to here.
+>**IMPORTANT You have to copy all your files into the `cbd` working directory, what you would like to use in shell.** For example if your `cbd` working directory is `~/cloudbreak-deployment` then copy your **blueprint JSON, public ssh key file...etc.** to here.
 You can refer to these files with their names from the shell.

 ## Autocomplete and hints

-Cloudbreak Shell helps to you with hint messages from the very beginning, for example:
+Cloudbreak Shell helps to you with **hint messages** from the very beginning, for example:
 ```
 cloudbreak-shell>hint
 Hint: Add a blueprint with the 'blueprint add' command or select an existing one with 'blueprint select'
 cloudbreak-shell>
 ```
-Beyond this you can use the autocompletion (double-TAB) as well:
+Beyond this you can use the **autocompletion (double-TAB)** as well:
 ```
 cloudbreak-shell>credential create --
 credential create --AWS          credential create --AZURE        credential create --EC2          credential create --GCP          credential create --OPENSTACK